anglal/java-boot-microservice/DevOps/Azure Virtual Networks.md

   Go to Vnet -> subnets -> Network security group, then select the nsg

 ### Note: nsg can be used multiple times in the sam vnet or other vnets, it can be shared

+### Create inbound rules in frontend nsg to allow rdp and http traffic
+- Go to Network Security Group
+### RDP
+- Go to inbound rules
+- Add
+- Source: Any(Any machine can connect)
+- Port: * (Any port)
+- Destination: Any (Any machine)
+- Service: RDP
+- Action: Allow
+- Priority: 1000
+- Name : As your choice
+### HTTP
+- Service: HTTP